open-quantum-safe/www/applications/ssh.md

 ---

 # SSH
+{: .no_toc }

-## OQS-OpenSSH
+## Table of contents

-<div class="float-right"><a class="btn btn-purple" href="https://github.com/open-quantum-safe/openssh">OQS-OpenSSH <br> on Github <img src="{{ site.baseurl }}/img/logos/GitHub-Mark-Light-64px.png" style="height: 1em; padding-left: 1em; margin-bottom: -2px;"></a></div>
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

-We've integrated liboqs into a fork of OpenSSH to provide prototype post-quantum and hybrid key exchange in the SSH protocol.
+We've integrated liboqs into forks of OpenSSH and libssh to provide prototype post-quantum and hybrid key exchange in the SSH protocol.
 Researchers looking to try additional post-quantum algorithms can easily add more algorithms that follow the OQS API.

 A [pre-Internet-Draft](https://github.com/open-quantum-safe/openssh/blob/OQS-master/ietf_pre_draft_sike_bike_hybrid_kex.txt) is available describing how the SSH protocol was adapted to include the hybrid PQ key exchange algorithms.

-The goal of this integration is to provide easy prototyping of quantum-resistant cryptography and should not be considered "production quality".
+The goal of these integrations is to provide easy prototyping of quantum-resistant cryptography and should not be considered "production quality".
 Please see more about [limitations of our prototype software](../about#limitations).

+## OQS-OpenSSH

+<div class="float-right"><a class="btn btn-purple" href="https://github.com/open-quantum-safe/openssh">OQS-OpenSSH <br> on Github <img src="{{ site.baseurl }}/img/logos/GitHub-Mark-Light-64px.png" style="height: 1em; padding-left: 1em; margin-bottom: -2px;"></a></div>

+Our <a href="https://github.com/open-quantum-safe/openssh">OpenSSH fork</a> implements post-quantum and hybrid key exchange in the SSH protocol.
 See the [README](https://github.com/open-quantum-safe/openssh/blob/OQS-master/README.md) for the list of supported algorithms and usage instructions.

 ### Demo integration
+{: .no_toc }

 <div class="float-right"><a class="btn btn-purple" href="https://github.com/open-quantum-safe/oqs-demos">OQS-Demos <br> on Github <img src="{{ site.baseurl }}/img/logos/GitHub-Mark-Light-64px.png" style="height: 1em; padding-left: 1em; margin-bottom: -2px;"></a></div>